 You’re missing part of the story

-There’s a gap somewhere between what your sellers hear on the phone and what you see in your dashboard.
+There’s a gap somewhere between what your sellers hear on the phone and what you see in your dashboard (or your sales report excel doc).

 That’s because what truly happens in buyer conversations rarely (if ever) makes it into your CRM, let alone your final forecast.
 That close date may not be telling you the full truth.